 B. Federal Award Information

-For FY 2017, the amount of funding available for the HPG program can be found at the following link: http://www.rd.usda.gov/programs-services/housing-preservation-grants.
-Enactment of additional continuing resolutions or an appropriations act may affect the availability or level of funding for this program.
+The amount of funding available for the HPG program may be found at the following link: http://www.rd.usda.gov/programs-services/housing-preservation-grants.
 Priorities such as Rural Economic Area Partnership Zones and other funds will be distributed under a formula allocation to states pursuant to 7 CFR part 1940, subpart L, “Methodology and Formulas for Allocation of Loan and Grant Program Funds.”
 Decisions on funding will be based on pre-application scores.
 Anyone interested in submitting an application for funding under this program is encouraged to consult the Rural Development website periodically for updated information regarding the status of funding authorized for this program.

 The commitment of program dollars will be made to selected applicants that have fulfilled the necessary requirements for obligation.